-Said trustees shall to see, mortgage, and

-Remove Watermark Now shall deem for the best mercor or bard rando,, ne exchange and deliver, any part or all of the funds or property from time to time constituting said endowment fund, at such prices and upon such terms as they shall in their discretion deem best!"
+"Said trustees shall have full power and authority to see Imortgage, and lease (for such period as they shall deem for the best interest of said funds), transfer. exchange and deliver, any part or all of the funds or property from time to time constituting said endowment fund, at such prices and upon such terms as they shall in their discretion deem best!"
 An appropriate vote will be required.